CS5704-VT/Course/Project/IMPLEMENTATION.md

 > _Research-based projects should focus on data collection and analysis techniques._

 #### Deliverable: _Project Check-In_
   * This will be a chance for you to provide the teaching staff with an update on your project.
 You will be asked to provide documentation on the `implementation` of your project and provide an overview of project progress and the software processes your team has been following.
+Details for the project check-in report are available [on Canvas](https://canvas.vt.edu/courses/145256/assignments/1385274).

 **Due:** Friday April 8 at 11:59pm